jfvelezserrano/SiameseSignatureVerificator/README.md

 # Siamese Signature Verificator
-## Deep Siamese Inception Neural Network for Off-Line Signature Verification.
+## Deep Siamese Inception Neural Network for Off-Line Signature Verification

 This repository presents a Siamese Neural Networks to help solving the off-line signature verification problem against random forgeries.

 Our solution is writer-independent, and it can be used on new signers without any additional training.
+However, this is a preliminary version of our software.
+If you want our best version write us to jose.velez#urjc.es.

 For example, our solution can verify that the three first signtures belong to one signer, and the other two signtures belong to other signers.